-Over the last six years more than 15,000 farmers and farm workers have attributed improvement in their wellbeing to Farmstrong.
+Over the last six years more than 36,000 farmers and farm workers have engaged in Farmstrong.

 Introduction

 This report is designed to give you a handy introduction to Farmstrong and what makes it tick.

 I've been privileged to be involved in Farmstrong as its Ambassador in recent years.
 I've really enjoyed promoting its messages, attending events and creating farmer-to-farmer resources that help people manage some of the pressures of farming and growing.